suinleelab/cxr_adv/README.md

 ### Training a model | Command line interface

 To train a model, run `python train.py dataset training` from the command line.
-The argument ``dataset'' specificies which dataset to use for training, and can be either 'MIMIC' or 'CheXpert'.
+The argument 'dataset' specificies which dataset to use for training, and can be either 'MIMIC' or 'CheXpert'.
 The argument ``training'' indicates whether to follow the standard training procedure or to train the adversarial view-invariant model.
 This argument can be either 'Standard' or 'Adversarial'.
 So, for example, to train the adversarial model on the CheXpert dataset, run `python train.py CheXpert Adversarial`.

 ### Testing a model | Command line interface